dc dotCreds

 How are Real Estate License questions generated?

-dotCreds builds Real Estate License practice questions from public exam objectives and Real Estate exam and documentation references.
+dotCreds builds Real Estate License practice questions from Real Estate documentation and source-backed references, with official or primary sources preferred first.
 The questions are written for realistic study practice, not copied from exam dumps.

 How are explanations sourced?